The European market potential for dried chillies

 - See our study on Market Statistics & Outlook for Spices and Herbs for more information about general developments of trade within the European spices sector.

-- Specifically, check trade statistics of your interest on the tools such as ITC TradeMap or Trade Helpdesk.
+- Specifically, check trade statistics of your interest on the tools such as ITC TradeMap or Access2Markets.
 Use HS codes 090421 and 090422 for analysing dried chillies trade.

 The increasing interest for the international ethnic cuisines combined with the need for stable and sustainable sourcing are the leading driving forces behind the growing consumer interest in dried chillies in Europe.
 To find out more about general trends, read our study about trends on the European spices and herbs market.